Homological origin of the transversal implementability of logical diagonal gates in quantum CSS codes: Introduction

+\Cref{thm:intro-classification} (corresponding to \Cref{thm:transversal-classification}) extends the standard homological description of logical Pauli operators to logical diagonal gates of higher Clifford levels. \Cref{thm:intro-lifting} (corresponding to \Cref{cor:transversal_implementability}) shows that refinement to finer angles is controlled by the simultaneous vanishing of the obstruction maps $\beta_1^{(\nu)}$ and $\beta_2^{(\nu)}$, which capture compatibility and coefficient-extension obstructions, respectively.

+We further clarify that these obstruction maps admit a homological interpretation.
+If we formally consider only coefficient extension from $\mathbb{Z}_{2^m}$ to $\mathbb{Z}_{2^{m+1}}$, the first obstruction automatically vanishes, and the second obstruction agrees with the Bockstein homomorphism associated with the short exact sequence

+This suggests that the refinement problem can be viewed, at least in part, as an obstruction problem for lifting homology classes under the coefficient extension.

+Within this framework, previously known algebraic conditions such as divisibility~\cite{Ward:1981divisible,Rengaswamy:2020fyi,Hu:2021snt} and triorthogonality~\cite{Bravyi:2012lxn} can be reinterpreted as necessary conditions for the existence of transversal logical diagonal gates with uniform rotation angles.
+These arise as part of the full logicality condition for the uniform rotation angle case, and do not characterize the vanishing of the obstruction maps.
+This provides a unified perspective on transversal implementability, clarifying that logicality and lifting are governed by distinct algebraic structures.

 The remainder of this paper is organized as follows.
-In \Cref{sec:preliminaries}, we review CSS codes and the homological classification of transversal logical diagonal gates.
-In \Cref{sec:coefficient-lifting}, we formulate the coefficient lifting problem and relate its solvability to the Bockstein homomorphism.
-In \Cref{sec:discussion}, we discuss extensions of the present framework and connections to existing criteria. \Cref{sec:conclusion} concludes the paper.
+In \Cref{sec:preliminaries}, we review CSS codes and their chain-complex formulation, introducing the homological description of logical operators.
+In \Cref{sec:classification}, we develop a homological classification of transversal logical diagonal gates at a fixed level $m$, expressed in terms of homological data and Hadamard-product structures.
+In \Cref{sec:lifting_problem}, we formulate the lifting problem and derive necessary and sufficient conditions for its solvability in terms of obstruction maps.
+In \Cref{sec:discussion}, we develop a chain-complex formulation of the lifting problem, illustrate the framework with the Steane code, and reinterpret known algebraic criteria such as divisibility and triorthogonality within our framework. \Cref{sec:conclusion} concludes the paper with a summary and outlook.

-\section{preliminaries}
+\section{Preliminaries}